Guide to the Best Tea Rooms in Paris

 Saint Germain, Luxembourg Gardens

-Pastry Chef Guillaume Gil (ex Ferrandi cooking school) changes his pastries according to season so regularly that it’s easy to return and discover so many new delicacies on the teatime menu.
+Pastry Chef Guillaume Gil (ex Ferrandi cooking school, which is just across the road) changes his pastries according to season so regularly that it’s easy to return and discover so many new delicacies on the teatime menu.
 Their hot chocolate is excellent and great value.
-Ask for tonka shavings for that je ne sais quoi.
-(AC) Closed Monday.
+At my last visit, I had the most incredible black sesame pastry with green tea.
+Sublime.
+Choice of latte, including black sesame.
+(AC)

 Colorova, 47 Rue de l’Abbé Grégoire, Paris 6